danielcs2000/mev-geth/README.md

 ## Simulate full bundles
 This is a fork of the release 1.13 of go-ethereum based on old Flashbots mev-geth repository.

+Enable searchers to simulate full bundles and estimate the gas usage of a bundle with version v1.13 of geth.

 ---